smherwig/phoenix-memserver/README.md

 sm-vericrypt-basic (smdish)
 ---------------------------

-Edit `~/src/memserver/bench/smbench.conf` and ensure there is is only a single `MOUNT` directive:
+Edit `~/src/memserver/bench/smbench.conf` and ensure there is the single `MOUNT` directive:

 ```